 TeamViewer fixed the security vulnerabilities discussed in this article in version 15.11.6 released on .
 It did not mention the fix in the release changelog.
 The fix is deployed automatically on upgrade unless you’ve manually modified the

 I reported this security vulnerability against TeamViewer version 15.8.3 on .
 TeamViewer quickly acknowledged the issue, but it took the company two and a half month to fix it.
 The required fix was trivial, but the changelog for version 15.9.5 (released ) suggest that TeamViewer had some other problem with its RPM signing.

 I have no evidence that this was exploited in the wild.
 The vulnerability only affected the TeamViewer RPM repository, and did not affect its APT packages or repository.
 Debian and its derivatives (like Ubuntu) use APT.
-Fedora, CentOS, OpenSUSE, and others use RPM.
+Fedora Linux, CentOS, OpenSUSE, and others use RPM.